muppet9010/factorio-muppet-streamer/README.md

 - occurrences: INTEGER - Mandatory: how many times the drop actions are done.
 - dropEquipment: BOOLEAN - Optional: if the player's armor and weapons are dropped or not.
 Defaults to `true`.
 - distributionInnerDensity: DECIMAL - Optional: specifies the approximate density of the dropped items at the center of their spill area.
 Value in range of greater than `0` (sparse) to `1` (dense), see Notes for full details.
 Defaults to `1`.
-- distributionOuterDensity: DECIMAL - Optional: specifies the approximate density of the dropped items at the edge of their spill area.
+- distributionOuterDensity: DECIMAL - Optional: specifies the target density of the dropped items at the edge of their spill area.
 Value in range of `0` (sparse) to `1` (dense), see Notes for full details.
 Defaults to `0`.
 - suppressMessages: BOOLEAN - Optional: if all standard effect messages are suppressed.
 Defaults to `false`.

 #### Examples